 In this article I’ll show you how to install Varnish Cache on CentOS, version 6.7 in this case.
 Varnish is a web application accelerator also known as a caching HTTP reverse proxy.
 You install it in front of any server that speaks HTTP and configure it to cache the contents.
 Because Varnish Cache is really, really fast, web applications like WordPress, Drupal and Joomla can greatly benefit from Varnish Cache.
 Continue reading

 How to install Elasticsearch on CentOS 6.7.
 Elasticsearch is a highly scalable open-source full-text search and analytics engine.
 It allows you to store, search, and analyze big volumes of data quickly and in near real time.
 In this article we’ll go over the steps to install Elasticsearch on CentOS 6.7.
 Continue reading

 OpenSSL comes in handy when you need to generate random passwords, for example for system accounts and services.
 In this short post I’ll give you a quick example on how to generate random passwords with OpenSSL in Linux (Bash), Windows and PHP…

-How-to restore, or recover, an accidentally deleted OX context.
-If you’ve accidentally deleted an Open-Xchange context (contextid), then that is bad… Here is how to recover a deleted OX context and filestore… Assuming you make Open-Xchange backups of course.
+How to restore, or recover, an accidentally deleted OX context.
+If you’ve accidentally deleted an Open-Xchange context (contextid), then that is bad… Here is how to recover a deleted OX context and filestore… Assuming you make backups of course.
 Continue reading

 How to set up a global Geolocation DNS load balancing Varnish Cache Content Delivery Network with Bind9, geo-ip database, Varnish Cache and DigtalOcean.
 DIY High-Availability for your website!